-This systematic review of research on early childhood programs seeks to identify effective approaches, both specific programs and types of programs, capable of improving literacy and language outcomes for preschoolers.
-It applies consistent methodological standards to determine the strength of evidence supporting a wide variety of approaches, which fell into two main categories: Balanced approaches, which include phonemic awareness, phonics, and other skills along with child-initiated activities, and developmental approaches that focus on child-initiated activities with relatively little emphasis on pre-reading or other skills.
-Study inclusion criteria included use of randomized or matched control groups, evidence of initial equality, and study duration of at least 12 weeks.
-Studies had to use valid measures of literacy and language outcomes that were independent of the experimental treatments.
-32 studies evaluating 22 programs met these criteria.
-Balanced programs had the strongest evidence of positive literacy and language outcomes at the end of preschool and on follow-up measures.
-Programs with a more developmental focus had less evidence of positive outcomes.
-The findings support a conclusion that early childhood programs that have a balance of skill-focused and child-initiated activities enhance both literacy and language outcomes better than do programs without a focus on phonemic awareness, phonics, and other skills.
+This systematic review of research on early childhood programs seeks to identify effective approaches capable of improving literacy and language outcomes for preschoolers.
+It applies consistent standards to determine the strength of evidence supporting a variety of approaches, which fell into two main categories: balanced approaches, which include phonemic awareness, phonics, and other skills along with child-initiated activities, and developmental-constructivist approaches that focus on child-initiated activities with little direct teaching of early literacy skills.
+Inclusion criteria included use of randomized or matched control groups, evidence of initial equality, a minimum study duration of 12 weeks, and valid measures of literacy and language.
+Thirty-two studies evaluating 22 programs found that early childhood programs that have a balance of skill-focused and child-initiated activities programs had significant evidence of positive literacy and language outcomes at the end of preschool and on kindergarten follow-up measures.
+Effects were smaller and not statistically significant for developmental-constructivist programs.

 Chambers, B., Cheung, A., Slavin, R.E.
-(2015, June) Literacy and Language Outcomes of Balanced and Developmental Approaches to Early Childhood Education: A Systematic Review.
+(2015, September) Literacy and Language Outcomes of Balanced and Developmental-Constructivist Approaches to Early Childhood Education: A Systematic Review.
 Baltimore, MD: Johns Hopkins University, Center for Research and Reform in Education.